hemanthk92/IDD-Fa18-Lab4/README.md

 ### Part 1.
 Connect the Servo to your breadboard

 **a.
 Which color wires correspond to power, ground and signal?**
+On the servo motor the ground corresponds to the purple color.
+The red corresponds to power and the orange corresponds to signal.
 ### Part 2.
 Connect the Servo to your Arduino

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**
+The singal line should be connected to Pin 9 on the arduino since that is where we are sending the PWM.
 **b.
 What aspects of the Servo code control angle or speed?**
+We can change the delay paramter so the Servo motor moves faster to its next position.
+We change the pos paramter in the code to control the amount of rotation.

 ## Part C. Integrating input and output